angelcervera/memory_structures_perf/scala_impl/README.md

 Scala performance using HashMap and BTreeMap 0.0.1-SNAPSHOT
 Usage: scala-performance-<version>.jar [options] <file>

-  --nodes INDEX_TYPE  Type of index used to store nodes --ways INDEX_TYPE   Type of index used to store ways
+  --ways INDEX_TYPE  Type of index used to store ways
   <file>             Input file to use
 ```

 ## Build